-Much has been written about success factors for product realization, for example Balanchandra and Friar have made an extensive survey and mapped success factors in product development literature [Balanchandra et.al.
-1997].
+Much has been written about success factors for product realization, for example Balanchandra and Friar have made an extensive survey and mapped success factors in product development literature [1].
 The major categories found were market, technology, environment and organization.
 The most critical factors were found in the organization category.
-Other authors have latter addressed critical factors of product realization that must be managed which are executive direction, project team, innovation strategies, internal factors, and external factors, etc [Connell, J. et al. 2001].
+Other authors have latter addressed critical factors of product realization that must be managed which are executive direction, project team, innovation strategies, internal factors, and external factors, etc [2].